na-Itms/0ad-gdd/book/gameplay/main/vision.md

     out the fastest.
-People that practice a general procedure that is usually rewarding and know keyboard shortcuts should be slightly advantaged, and they will still be required; but, the if the opponent recognises their 'cookie cutter' gameplay, they should easily be able to outwit them by identifying and countering the unoriginal/over-used tactics with an effective counteractive
+People that practice a general procedure that is usually rewarding and know keyboard shortcuts should be slightly advantaged, and they will still be required; but, the if the opponent recognizes their 'cookie cutter' gameplay, they should easily be able to outwit them by identifying and countering the unoriginal/over-used tactics with an effective counteractive
     strategy.
 -   **Single path to victory** - It seems to be a trend that games cater to a specific strategy that is frequently used to attain a victory.
-    That could be rushing, turtling, booming, etc. We recognise these are valid ways to win a game, but we will attempt to not favour one over another.
+    That could be rushing, turtling, booming, etc. We recognise these are valid ways to win a game, but we will attempt to not favor one over another.
 Players should be able to successfully use (and adapt/change) any strategy to achieve a victory.
 -   **Sneaky Tricks** - Many games overlook some aspects of gameplay